-We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect birthday indicating you're not old enough to have a Google Account.
-Learn more phone number protect against abuse
+We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect birthday indicating you're not old enough to have a phone number protect against abuse

 You may also see personalized ads based on information from the advertiser.
 If you shopped on an advertiser's website, for example, they can use that visit information to show you ads.
 Learn more publicly accessible sources